telerik/xaml-docs/controls/radgridview/how-to/create-tooltip.md

 ## ToolTip for a GridViewRow

-To add a ToolTip to the grid view row, you can create an implicit style that targeted GridViewRow and set the ToolTipService.ToolTip attached property.
+To add a ToolTip to the grid view row, you can create an implicit style that targets GridViewRow and set the __ToolTipService.ToolTip__ attached property.

->If you're using NoXAML binaries, you should base your style on the __GridViewRowStyle__.
+>If you're using the NoXAML binaries, you need to base your style on the __GridViewRowStyle__.

 #### __[XAML] Example 5: Adding ToolTip to the GridViewRow__